mgds/ASP-IntegratedMap/README.md

 # ASP-IntegratedMap

 This map interface was developed as part of the Academic Seismic Portal of the Marine Geoscience Data System ([MGDS](http://www.marine-geo.org)).
-This repository contains the components necessary to launch the integrated map interface on any webopage.
-The map interface relies on web services developed and maintained as part of the MGDS.
+The Academic Seismic Portal (ASP) is sponsored by the National Science Foundation to organize active source seismic field data into a modern relational data management system accessible through the Internet.
+The system is designed principally for academic scientific use.
+This repository contains the components necessary to launch the integrated map interface on any webpage.
+The map interface relies on web services developed and maintained as part of the [MGDS](http://www.marine-geo.org).

 ## Releases and Downloads
 + 1.1.0 - Released April 14, 2017.
+Updated to enable access to all ASP holdings based on data type.
 + 1.0.0 - Released August 25, 2016.
-Initial release to enable integrated access to ASP data from a single cruise
+Initial release to enable integrated access to ASP data from a single cruise.

 ## Demo
-Check out the Integrated Map in action at: http://www.marine-geo.org/portals/seismic/
+Check out the Integrated Seismic Map in action at: http://www.marine-geo.org/portals/seismic/

 ## Features
 + Uses Google Maps as the map client